Meet your awesome MCAT Mastery Mentors

 MCAT Score: 526

 At the beginning of his MCAT prep, Preetham struggled greatly with the pressure of this exam, with the amount of information tested, the time constraints of each section, and with not knowing how to approach them.
-As he began revamping his approach, he saw large score increases as a result and with 7 weeks left before test day, he found himself scoring a 511.
+As he shifted his approach towards strategy, he saw large score increases as a result and with 7 weeks left before test day, he found himself scoring a 511.
 Three weeks later, he scored a 519!
-By test day, he walked with out an impressive 526!
+By test day, he walked with out an impressive 526 (15 points in 7 weeks)!

 "Hi!
 My name is Preetham.
 As someone who has been on the receiving end of some wonderful teachers and tutors, I have always sought to pay it forward and support others in their academic ventures.
 Additionally, I am well-versed with the subjects covered on the MCAT and can share the strategies for studying and test-taking that helped me score in the 100th percentile with a 526.
 Although I took the MCAT a couple years ago, I still remember how confused I felt when I first began thinking seriously about how to take this behemoth of an exam during my sophomore year winter break.
 Through proper planning, I was able to pace out my studying for the exam and used a variety of resources such as Khan Academy to supplement my understanding.
 However, my primary focus on content became redundant after a certain point; I needed to focus on the proper approach and logic required to apply the content I had learned to solve a given question.
 By focusing on effective strategies for taking the MCAT during the weeks leading up to my exam, I was able to perform well on my actual test.
 I would love to share my strategies for success and/or help you develop your own!”